-Reduction or conversion of the acids contained in the wine by various cellar-technical measures.
+Reduction or transformation of the acids contained in the wine through various measures.
 This is especially necessary in bad wine years when the grapes have not reached a sufficient degree of ripeness.
-According to EU law, this is generally permitted for fresh grapes, grape must, partially fermented grape must, young wine and wine.
+In principle, this is permitted for fresh grapes, grape must, partially fermented grape must, young wine and wine.
 However, this depends on the wine-growing zone.
 For wine-growing zone A (Germany, except Baden) and wine-growing zone B (Baden and Austria), partial deacidification is permitted (but not acidification).
 A high acid content in the grape must with a low pH value causes a purer fermentation, but is very much advisable from 12 g/l onwards.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz